dkelly255/PP4-Fantasy-Football-Centre/TESTING.md

 - Article Detail^

-^Please note - errors number one and two below are driven by the summernote text interface and are known & understood.
-The `100%` attribute on the `width` of the `img` element is required to keep the image at 100% of the width of it's parent element for formatting purposes.
-The `No p element in scope` error number two should not be displaying, as I have taken the full contents of the html invovled & audited them in my text editor and can see that every `<p>` element has a corresponding `</p>` closure:
+^Please note - errors two, three and four below are driven by the summernote `WSIWYG` text interface's approach of coding image figures, captions, and text paragraphs - These will be present on all Article detail pages constructed using the `WSIWYG` editor and are known & understood.

+Additionally, the `100%` and `75%` attributes on the `width` of the `img` elements cited in errors one through three are required to keep the image at 100% of the width of it's parent element for formatting purposes.

 ![HTML Validation](readme/html-validation-article-detail.png)

-^Also please see [Bug #9](https://github.com/dkelly255/pp4-django-blog/issues/27) for a note on how adding images via the `content` field in the Django admin panel's content field when writing articles may also cause further issues driven by missing `alt text` attributes that cannot be directly injected to the HTML via jinja or templating without the use of a special API which is outside the scope of this project.

 - Polls Index